 > 1,200ppm – Poor air quality – requires ventilation to the room.

-2,000ppm – According to many studies this level of CO2 produces a significant increase in drowsiness, tiredness, headaches, lower levels of concentration and increased likelihood of spreading respiratory viruses like colds, etc. Proper ventilation is needed immediately.
+2,000ppm – According to many studies this level of CO2 produces a significant increase in drowsiness, tiredness, headaches, lower levels of concentration, and an increased likelihood of spreading respiratory viruses like colds, etc. Proper ventilation at this level is needed - immediately.

 Types of Air Quality Monitors

-In most homes, offices or classroom environments, desktop CO2 monitors like the TIM10 Desktop CO2, Temp and %RH monitor should be utilized to monitor carbon dioxide levels as they would be experienced by occupants indoors.
-This means the monitor should be set on a desk or flat surface.
+In most homes, offices, or classroom environments, desktop CO2 monitors like the IAQ-MAX CO2 Monitor and Data Logger should be utilized to monitor carbon dioxide, temperature, humidity, and barometric pressure levels as they would be experienced by occupants indoors.
+This means the monitor should be set on a desk, tabletop, or any flat surface.
+In addition, some desktop IAQ monitors such as the IAQ-MAX provide data logging capabilities and save data logs for up to 30 days for continued analysis.

 Another key factor when choosing a location for your CO2 monitor is that people breathing on the device will negatively affect the reading.
 You will want to take that into consideration or mount the device in a location where visitors will not congregate.

-An alternative to a wall-mounted CO2 monitor is a duct-mounted CO2 sensor.
+An example of a wall-mounted CO2 monitor is the WiFi Indoor Air Quality Monitor.
 These devices are best used where a single space or multiple spaces with common occupancy patterns are being ventilated.
-They sample the air from within the return air ducts, ensuring the most consistent average air quality for each zone of the building.
+Indoor Air Quality monitors are the perfect solution for intelligent buildings, intelligent house systems, and air quality collection systems.

 Which CO2 Monitor is Right for You?

 First, you must consider your application.
 Are you monitoring air quality levels for health and indoor air quality, or for safety purposes?
-If the answer is indoor air quality, the next question is wall-mounted or desktop?
+If the answer is indoor air quality, the next question is wall-mounted, portable, or desktop?

-One of the most common phone conversations we receive from customers is the surprise they get in overall benefits from their new CO2 meter in homes or offices.
-They've found that high CO2 levels indoors can have a direct impact on their quality of life, overall productivity and attention span.
+One of the most common phone conversations we have with customers is the surprise they get in overall benefits from their new CO2 meter in homes or offices.
+They've found that high CO2 levels indoors can have a direct impact on their quality of life, overall productivity, and attention span.

 Looking for more information in regards to Indoor Air Quality solutions, speak to an expert today: Sales@CO2Meter.com